 Instead of competing with other students to finish training quickly, take time to learn slowly and dominate at what you do.

 Procrastinating and going on long vacations delays pilot training for many.

-Due to this reason, many students fall behind ad takes longer than a year to obtain a commercial pilot license.
+Due to this reason, many students fall behind and take longer than a year to obtain a commercial pilot license.

 Do you think you are ready to work after twelve months of training?

-Most of you are here to know whether you are ready to work as an airline pilot after twelve to eighteen months of training.
-The answer is no, and you are not there yet.
+Most of you reckon you are ready to work as an airline pilot after twelve to eighteen months of training in pilot school.
+Sadly, the explanation is that you are not there yet.

 You can finish commercial pilot school within twelve to eighteen months.